-If you have a Medicare SELECT policy and you move out of the policy's area, you have these:
+If you have a Medicare SELECT policy and you move out of the policy's area, you can:

 - Buy a standardized Medigap policy from your current Medigap policy insurance company that offers the same or fewer benefits than your current Medicare SELECT policy.
-If you've had your Medicare SELECT policy for more than 6 months, you won't have to answer any medical questions. - You have a guaranteed issue right to buy any Medigap Plan A, B, C, F, K, or L that's available for sale in most states by any insurance company.
+If you've had your Medicare SELECT policy for more than 6 months, you won't have to answer any medical questions. - Use your guaranteed issue right to buy any Plan A, B, C, F, K, or L that's sold in most states by any insurance company.